An Importance Sampling Algorithm for the Ising Model with Strong Couplings: Abstract

 \section{Abstract}

-We consider the problem of estimating the partition function of the two-dimensional ferromagnetic Ising and Potts models in an external magnetic field.
-The estimation is done via importance sampling in the dual of the Forney factor graph representing the models.
-We present importance sampling schemes that can efficiently compute an estimate of the partition function in a wide range of model parameters.
-Emphasis is on models in which a subset of the coupling parameters is strong.
+We consider the problem of estimating the partition function of the ferromagnetic Ising model in a consistent external magnetic field.
+The estimation is done via importance sampling in the dual of the Forney factor graph representing the model.
+Emphasis is on models at low temperature (corresponding to models with strong couplings) and on models with a mixture of strong and weak coupling parameters.